ishubham21/Weather-Web-App/README.md

 4. Counter the prompt and tap 'Install'

-5. Check your home screen
+5. Check your home screen for the installed app.

+6. Open and run!!